THIS DATE IN HISTORY: June 22

 1982: Mike Ilitch purchases the Detroit Red Wings from Bruce Norris.
 Under Ilitch, the Red Wings become a model franchise and win the Stanley Cup four times from 1997-2008.

-1995: The New Jersey Devils celebrate the first Stanley Cup Final home game in their history by defeating the Red Wings 5-2 to take a 3-0 lead in the series.
+1995: The New Jersey Devils celebrate the first Stanley Cup Final home game in their history by defeating the Red Wings 5-2 to take a 3-0 lead in the best-of-7 series.
 The Devils score four times in the first 28:20 and coast to victory, allowing only two power-play goals late in the third period.